latenitefilms/BRAWToolbox/README.md

 **Bug Fix:**
 - Still attempting to fix issues with rendering on Mac Pro's with Dual GPUs.
 Thanks for reporting Jamie Lejeune & [@tangierc](https://github.com/tangierc)!
-- If you also have a Mac Pro with Dual GPUs and have any rendering glitches or issues, please let us know [here](https://github.com/latenitefilms/BRAWToolbox/issues/25).

 ### 1.0.0 (21) - Public Beta 8 - 15th January 2023